rajeshd2091/kubernetesmyths/docs/storage_myths/Kubernetes_Cluster_Can_Have_Only_One_Default_StorageClass.md

-# Myth 1: Kubernetes Cluster Can Have Only One Default StorageClass
+# Myth: Kubernetes Cluster Can Have Only One Default StorageClass

 You're defining a new StorageClass and set:
 ```yaml